DavidBetteridge/AdventOfCode2022/readme.md

 Set operators can be used for actions such as finding duplicates.
     `duplicates = first.intersection(second)`

-To avoid the overheading of storing values in memory,  a generator can be used.
+To avoid the overhead of storing values in memory,  a generator can be used.
 This has the disadvantage of being slower.

 ``` Python
 def splits(lines: List[str]):